quicbit-js/qb-json-tokv/readme.md

     0           0 values processed
     {[{-        inside object, then array, then object, before the first key

-and ending with:
+and ends with:

     50          50 bytes processed
     5           5 values processed
-    {[2         inside object then array within a truncated value 2 bytes long
+    {[2L        inside object then array within a truncated value 2 bytes long - buffer (L)imit was reached

 The brackets, -, and number string is known as the **parse state** and is explained in detail below